Data Centers in Arica

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Chile does not offer specific tax incentives for data center development or operation.
-The business environment operates under a standard 19% VAT and a stable, well-defined corporate tax structure.
+Tax Advantage For Data Centers: Chile currently offers no specific tax incentives for data center development or operation.
+The standard corporate tax rules apply, with a Value Added Tax of 19% on most goods and services.

 Natural Disaster Risk